Mariihmp/WebDevelopment_with_python/README.md

-# web-dev-py
+# Web Development with python
-a series of projects related to manipulating and working with websites
+This repository consists of the projects that I made with the Microweb framework called Flask